Sakibdevlekar/angular_ionic_deployment/README.md

     sudo git clone <user repo link>
 ```

-## 3. Copy the (www or your build folder) into this directory /var/www/html/  (Note: delete all files files from html folder )
+## 3. Copy the (www or your build folder) into this directory /var/www/html/
+    Note: delete all files from html folder
 ```
     sudo cp -a /home/ubuntu/<your folder name>/www/*  /var/www/html/
 ```